Bala (2019 film): Plot

-Latika has her share of troubles.
-Many boys and families come to see her but reject her because of her dark skin.
-Among these prospective suitors is Rohan, an Australia-settled NRI who is attracted to Latika but the meeting blows over when his mother mentions Latika's complexion and Latika storms out.
-Rohan asks to meet her and they reconcile until he mentions he was initially attracted to her due to her Instagram profile.
-Latika reveals that she is not on Instagram, and it is revealed that Bala had created a fake profile with airbrushed pictures of her at her aunt's behest.
+Latika meanwhile faces repeated rejection from prospective suitors because of her dark skin.
+An Australia-settled NRI, Rohan, is attracted to her, but their meeting collapses when his mother comments on her complexion.
+Rohan later reconciles with Latika, revealing that he was initially attracted to her Instagram profile.
+Latika says she has no Instagram account, exposing that Bala had created a fake profile using airbrushed photographs of her at his aunt's request.